 1 Scope

-The present document covers the assessment of NR repeater and ancillary equipment in respect of Electromagnetic Compatibility (EMC).
+The present document covers the assessment of network-controlled repeater (NCR) and ancillary equipment in respect of Electromagnetic Compatibility (EMC).

-The present document specifies the applicable requirements, procedures, test conditions, performance assessment and performance criteria for NR repeater and associated ancillary equipment in the following categories:
+The present document specifies the applicable requirements, procedures, test conditions, performance assessment and performance criteria for NCR and associated ancillary equipment in the following categories:

-- NR repeater equipped with antenna connectors which are possible to be terminated during EMC testing, meeting the repeater type 1-C RF requirements of TS 38.106 [2], with conformance demonstrated by compliance to TS 38.115-1 [3].
+- NCR equipped with antenna connectors or TAB connectors which are possible to be terminated during EMC testing, meeting the NCR type 1-C and NCR type 1-H RF requirements of TS 38.106 [2], with conformance demonstrated by compliance to TS 38.115-1 [3].

-- NR repeater not equipped with antenna connectors, i.e. with antenna elements radiating during the EMC testing, meeting the repeater type 2-O RF requirements of TS 38.106 [2], with conformance demonstrated by compliance to TS 38.115-2 [4].
+- NCR not equipped with antenna connectors nor TAB connectors, i.e. with antenna elements radiating during the EMC testing, meeting the NCR type 1-0 and NCR type 2-O RF requirements of TS 38.106 [2], with conformance demonstrated by compliance to TS 38.115-2 [4].

-The environment classification used in the present document refers to the residential, commercial and light industrial environment classification used in IEC 61000-6-1 [6] and IEC 61000-6-3 [7].
+The environment classification used in the present document refers to the residential, commercial and light industrial environment classification used in IEC 61000-6-1 [6], IEC 61000-6-3 [7] and and IEC 61000-6-8 [24].